 Green City Growers has developed a comprehensive cross-curricular garden education program for school children grades K-12, adaptable for in-school, after school programs, and summer camp environments.
 Students work with our horticultural education specialists to learn everything they need to know about growing their own food, coupled with food systems, food justice and nutrition education.

-Our education programs are growing and we are looking for garden educators to join our team.
+Our education programs are growing and we are looking for a garden educator to join our team.
 This position will specialize in working with education programs, but the farmer should expect to work with a variety of client types and ages.
-This position will start immediately and end in early November 2017.
-The position will begin as a as a part time position, transitioning to a full-time position by September.
+This is a seasonal position starting immediately through early November 2017, with possible opportunities for part time off-season work.
 Salary is $15.00/hr to start.

 - At least one season of previous farm or garden education experience